 These are just a few of the many smaller energy companies in the UK, the best of which are valued for a combination of competitive pricing, great customer service and clear, transparent billing.

-If that sounds like the kind of energy deal you’d enjoy then sign up for free with WeFlip and we’ll switch you to the best provider and the best deal, large or small.
+If that sounds like the kind of energy deal you’d enjoy then sign up for free with WeFlip and we’ll switch you to the best provider and the best deal for you, large or small.